 My therapeutic approach is creative, client-centered, and goal-oriented maintaining that the client is the expert of their own experience, focusing on what the client wants to work on.
 My approach is based on the knowledge that our experienced symptoms are inexplicably connected to our body and brain.
-I use strategies that involve movement and are sometimes educational.
+I use strategies that involve movement and are usually educational–I really enjoy helping my clients understand how our brains work as a way to help clients achieve their therapeutic goals!
 As a Certified Positive Discipline Parent Educator, I enjoy working with families that experience chaos and strive to help them find peace in their homes.

 I have had the joy and privilege of working with clients from various ethnic backgrounds, gender identities, sexualities, and faith affiliations.
 I am passionate about working with children, adolescents, families, adults, as well as single-parent families or families where a Guardian or Caretaker is the primary caregiver.

-***Andy works with children 9+, teens, families, and adults and is offering availability Sunday-Wednesday via Telehealth.
+***Andy works with children 6+, teens, families, and adults and is offering availability Sunday-Wednesday.
 He accepts payment through HSA/FSA/HRA cards, cash, or check.
 He can also provide Out of Network Reimbursement forms for those with OON Benefits and has a limited number of sliding scale openings per month.
 Typical 50-minute appointments with Andy are a $90 investment per session following the Initial Intake, which costs $135 and includes the development and planning of new clients’ treatment plans.***

 Andy can be reached directly at 502-829-7591 or email@example.com.